WhatsApp Community

 Under the new income tax bills, for NRIs and PIOs who earn INR 1.5 million or more, an essential change has been made under the high-income category.
 Considering this, the 120-day rule has officially replaced the 60-day residency rule.
 According to the new rule, an NRI or PIO will be considered resident but not ordinarily resident if their income is more than 1.5 million in India and if they:

-For instance, Ravi is an NRI, earning an income of INR 2 million from India, and visits the country for 30 days.
-According to the previous rule, he would be classified as an NRI, but as per the new rule, he is now known as RNOR.
+For instance, Ravi is an NRI earning INR 2 million in India and visiting the country for 30 days.
+According to the previous rule, he would be classified as an NRI, but under the new rule, he is now known as an RNOR.

 Here are the two key reasons why this new rule is essential for NRIs:

-A person is classified as not ordinarily resident (NOR) in India if he/she fulfils any of the following conditions:
+A person is classified as not ordinarily resident (NOR) in India if they fulfil any of the following conditions:

-For instance, Avinash, a non-resident Indian, came back to India and has lived only 500 days here over the last seven years.
+For instance, Avinash, a non-resident Indian, returned to India and has lived here for only 500 days over the last seven years.
 He will be classified as NOR.
-It means he is liable to pay tax on the income that he earned in India, while his global income is tax-free in the country.
+It means he is liable to pay tax on the income he earned in India, even though his global income is tax-free in the country.

 Under the new income tax bill, a debatable provision is the deemed residency rule.
-The deemed residency rule is applicable to Indian citizens whose income is INR 1.5 million or more in India, but they are not paying tax in any other foreign nation.
-This rule creates an impact on Indian residents who are living in tax-free jurisdictions like Monaco, the UAE, or Saudi Arabia, who have significant income from India.
-Here, it is worth noting that even if that person never visited India, he/she can still be known as a tax resident in India, making their global earning taxable in the country.
+The deemed residency rule applies to Indian citizens whose income in India exceeds INR 1.5 million but who are not paying tax in any other foreign nation.
+This rule affects Indian residents living in tax-free jurisdictions such as Monaco, the UAE, or Saudi Arabia who have significant income from India.
+Here, it is worth noting that even if that person has never visited India, they can still be considered a tax resident in India, making their global earnings taxable in the country.

-For example, Amit, an Indian citizen employed in Dubai who does not pay income tax, has income of INR 2 million from India but does not visit the country.
-According to the new income tax rule, he will still be known as an Indian resident and needs to pay tax on his global income in India.
+For example, Amit, an Indian citizen employed in Dubai who does not pay income tax, earns INR 2 million in India but does not visit the country.
+Under the new income tax rules, he will still be treated as an Indian resident and will need to pay tax on his global income in India.

 Here are the other important residency rules associated with the income tax laws in India: